Sector-F-Labs/md-chat/README.md

 3. Press Enter or click Send to submit
 4. View the markdown-formatted response

+## Modal Editing & Vim-like Navigation

+MD-Chat supports modal editing inspired by vim, making keyboard navigation fast and efficient:

+- **Modes:**
+  - **INSERT**: Type and edit your message as usual.
+Press `Esc` to enter NORMAL mode.
+  - **NORMAL**: Keyboard navigation and commands.
+Press `i` or click the input box to return to INSERT mode.

+- **Navigation in NORMAL mode:**
+  - `j` / `k`: Scroll down/up by a small amount
+  - `Shift+j` / `Shift+k`: Scroll down/up by one window height
+  - `g`: Jump to the top
+  - `G`: Jump to the bottom
+  - `r`: Refresh chat history

+- **Other:**
+  - The current mode is shown in the top right, styled like vim.
+  - The input box is always interactive; clicking it in NORMAL mode returns you to INSERT mode.

+This makes MD-Chat a joy to use for keyboard-centric users and fans of modal editing!

 ## Development

 The codebase is organized into two main components: